Florida man accused of mass shooting threats after texts emerge

 During an interview, Wix told detectives he did not own any firearms but was fascinated with mass shootings, the office added.

-Sheriff’s detectives were in the process of obtaining a search warrant for Wix’s home on Friday, officials wrote in the Facebook post.
+Sheriff’s detectives were in the process of obtaining a search warrant for Wix’s home on Friday, officials wrote in a Facebook post.
 It was not immediately known what was found.

 Volusia County Sheriff Mike Chitwood credited Wix's ex-girlfriend for alerting deputies, Fox 13 reported.